mas-bandwidth/netcode/README.md

 # netcode.io

-**netcode.io** is a simple connection-oriented protocol built on top of UDP.
+**netcode.io** is a simple client/server protocol built on top of UDP.

-It's designed for client server/games with dedicated servers, like first person shooters.

-It has the following features:
+It's secure by design:

 * Token system so only authenticated clients can connect to your server.
-* Packets sent between clients and server are encrypted and signed.

-And it's secure by design:

 * Protection against man-in-the-middle attacks.
 * Protection against DDoS amplification attacks.
 * Protection against packet replay attacks.